mohamedanouarbencheikh/spring-sql/README.md

 ## Description

-This is a complete project identify how to use spring data jpa.
+This is a complete project identify how to use spring boot with spring data jpa.

 ## Getting Started